Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/users.md

 - `like` (String) Filters the output with **case-insensitive** pattern, with support for SQL wildcard characters (`%` and `_`).
 - `limit` (Block List, Max: 1) Limits the number of rows returned.
 If the `limit.from` is set, then the limit wll start from the first element matched by the expression.
 The expression is only used to match with the first element, later on the elements are not matched by the prefix, but you can enforce a certain pattern with `starts_with` or `like`. (see [below for nested schema](#nestedblock--limit))
 - `starts_with` (String) Filters the output with **case-sensitive** characters indicating the beginning of the object name.
-- `with_describe` (Boolean) Runs DESC USER for each user returned by SHOW USERS.
+- `with_describe` (Boolean) (Default: `true`) Runs DESC USER for each user returned by SHOW USERS.
 The output of describe is saved to the description field.
 By default this value is set to true.
-- `with_parameters` (Boolean) Runs SHOW PARAMETERS FOR USER for each user returned by SHOW USERS.
+- `with_parameters` (Boolean) (Default: `true`) Runs SHOW PARAMETERS FOR USER for each user returned by SHOW USERS.
 The output of describe is saved to the parameters field as a map.
 By default this value is set to true.

 ### Read-Only